rltillett/bch-709/Lecture_notes-week7_2.md

 On Windows machines
 Case 1: copying from a webpage/document to Putty

 1. In the document, highlight the text you want to copy
 2. Copy it with "Control+C" `Ctrl C`
-3. In Putty, simply right-click your mouse/trackpad to paste Case 2: copying from Putty to a document
+3. In Putty, simply right-click your mouse/trackpad to paste

+Case 2: copying from Putty to a document

 1. Highlight the text in Putty
 2. (no need to copy.
 Putty automatically puts highlighted text on the clipboard)
-3. Paste it into a document (not Putty) with "Control+V" `Ctrl V` Case 3: copying from Putty to CMD.EXE (e.g. for pasting pieces of a pscp command)
+3. Paste it into a document (not Putty) with "Control+V" `Ctrl V`

+Case 3: copying from Putty to CMD.EXE (e.g. for pasting pieces of a pscp command)

 1. Highlight the text in Putty
 2. (It gets added to the clipboard automatically)
 3. System Menu > Edit > Paste (this way works on Win 7, 8, 10)

+Once you've read this far, scroll back up and click the link to get ready to install samtools and bcftools from source.

 ---